 Do you live in Maine?
 Are you approaching the age of 65?
 Then the good news is that you will soon be eligible for enrollment in the government-sponsored federal Medicare benefits program.
 This program is designed to help senior citizens manage their health care needs, as well as medical costs, during their retirement years.
-The base plan – known as Traditional Medicare – starts with Part A, and Part B. Both parts together are fairly comprehensive, but there are important gaps in coverage which you should be made aware of.
+The base Maine medicare plans – known as Traditional Medicare – start with Part A, and Part B. Both parts together are fairly comprehensive, but there are important gaps in coverage which you should be made aware of.
 We’ll go into more details about them later.

 |Medicare Part A (Hospital Coverage)

 The Variety of Medicare Insurance Programs in Maine

 Maine has a pretty significant number of residents currently receiving Medicare benefits.
 More than a quarter million people (276,467) are currently enrolled in the program.
 Of those, One-fifth (20%, which is a total of 55,293 people) have chosen to purchase a Medicare Part C (a.k.a.
 Medicare Advantage) policy.
 Alternatively, 74,336 Mainers (27%) are supplementing Medicare Parts A and B with a Medigap policy, which we will also discuss in this article.
 The remaining 53% likely have some form of employer-sponsored supplemental benefit, or they might not have any form of supplemental coverage at all.

 If you need help with Original Medicare enrollment, click that link.
 Once you are enrolled in Medicare and begin receiving benefits, then you can shop around for Medicare supplement insurance.

 If I live in Maine, Will I Need a Medicare Supplement?